BlackButterfli/group6_project/README.md

 This toolkit was developed to support biologists in their research with data analyses and tools developments.
 They have recently isolated and sequenced a new strain of Yersinia bacteria and they suspect that 4 genes are involved in a new phenotype observed in their samples.
 The assignment involved preprocessing genomic data, performing sequence alignment, and visualizing the results to determine if pathogen islands are present in the given strains.

-These genes were referenced from a scientific article.
-[Include citation if available.]
+The 4 genes were referenced from a scientific article and termed yRz1 yRz elyY holY.

+Katharina Springer, Sandra Reuter, Mandy Knüpfer, Lukas Schmauder, Philipp-Albert Sänger, Angela Felsl, and Thilo M. Fuchs.
+"Activity of a Holin-Endolysin System in the Insecticidal Pathogenicity Island of Yersinia enterocolitica." *Journal of Bacteriology*, edited by Victor J. DiRita, Michigan State University.
+DOI: [10.1128/JB.00180-18](https://doi.org/10.1128/JB.00180-18)

 ## Features